Photo Credit: "Thrill of the Chase By Carl Case," Chase Photography

 Philippians 4:13

-Write your Script.
-Pursue a script that matches your unique gifts, calling, and gifts.
+Write your script.
+Pursue a script that matches your unique gifts, calling, and talents.